Last updated: June 20, 2026

 |---|---|---|---|

 The Earned Income Tax Credit, often called EITC or EIC, is a federal credit for workers.
-The IRS says earned income can include wages, tips, some gig work, self-employment, and some disability pay received before minimum retirement age.
-It does not include child support, unemployment, Social Security, interest, or dividends.
+Earned income can include wages, tips, gig work, self-employment, and some disability pay received before minimum retirement age.
+It does not include child support, unemployment, Social Security, interest, dividends, pensions, or alimony.

 |---|---|---|---|